Kristina01111000/Drws_site/README.md

 Double check that the stuff at the bottom of https://growingholistically.com/drmlisteners/ has to be there, try to see if marketing can be changed -> might have been able to change it in account settings page -> to educational emails
 Get book file for the page https://growingholistically.com/here-is-your-copy-of-the-book/ Get reworked body awareness text from him

+12/5
+For next week:
+https://growingholistically.com/Free-E-book   -> make it, send it to him when it is done, add social media icons with the correct links
+Youtube
+ Instagram
+Tiktok
+Facebook
+Office site
+drwalsdorf.com
+Signup link for email list at bottom, for holistic news and Get the ebook from him for freeebook page and and dr m listeners page 24.Book.pdf
+Add it to the pages
+Check that in astra if a widget can just show up on the homepage Fix about dr w on syracusenaturalhealing so that the text isn’t under the picture in full screen Try again to remove the word marketing from the signup page Make new pictures for spices post and have a link to the rest, read more from dr w here, try a winky face, read more of dr w’s great insights winky face